Creating a sprint

 Once you have created a sprint, you can add issues to it, as described in 'Adding issues to a sprint' below.

 Tip: Need to record your planning meeting notes somewhere?
-If you have Jira Software connected to Confluence, you can create a 'Meeting Notes' page via the Linked pages link.
+If you have In Jira Software, you view sprints on a board and assign issues to sprints.
+You can search for issues in upcoming sprints using JQL (Sprint field). connected to Confluence, you can create a 'Meeting Notes' page via the Linked pages link.
 See Linking a Confluence page to a sprint for details.

 Adding issues to a sprint